 As part of our mission to prepare future citizen service leaders, Horseshoe Farm offers internship and elective rotation opportunities to undergraduate students, medical students, medical residents, health professions students, and other graduate students who have the potential to help see and build a better future with tomorrow's communities.

 Elective Rotations for Medical, Graduate, and Health Professions Students

-As part of its mission to help prepare citizen service leaders for tomorrow’s communities, Horseshoe Farm offers internships, elective rotations, and service learning opportunities to medical students, medical residents, allied health students, and other graduate and undergraduate students interested in learning about biopsychosocial approaches to care, community health and education, and community service leadership.
+Horseshoe Farm works with medical students, medical residents, health professions students, and other graduate students interested in learning about innovative community health and education programs, biopsychosocial approaches to care, non-profit initiatives, and community service leadership.

 Comfortable shared housing in Greensboro is available to students and residents.